sahilrajput03/learn-raspberry/using-mongodb.md

 # OR: To run the docker container automatically when system is restarted.
 Source: https://docs.docker.com/config/containers/start-containers-automatically/
 sudo docker run -d -p 27017:27017 -v ~/data:/data/db --name mongo --restart always arm64v8/mongo:4.4.18

+# you can attach to continer by
+docker attach -it mongo bash
 ##### ##### ##### #####

 # verify container details